 Atropine eye drops have been used for many years to try and control the progression of myopia.
 The higher concentrations used were good at slowing down change in myopia but they had issues with side effects.
 We now have clear evidence from large research studies showing that low concentration Atropine eye drops also reduce the progression of myopia and have a very low incidence of side effects.

-While the initial information we are getting from Australia and the United States shows us that atropine eye drops slow myopia progression for myopic children and teenagers, we don’t have conclusive evidence about how much it slows myopia progression long term, or how effective it is over the age of 12, but based on the LAMP research we do expect a good myopia control effect when using 0.05% concentration Atropine eye drops.
+At this time we don’t have conclusive evidence about how much low dose Atropine eye drops slow myopia progression long term, or how effective it is over the age of 12, but based on the LAMP research the myopia control effect for age 12 years and under is up to 51% when using 0.025% and 0.05% concentration Myopia Control eye drops.

 Remember glasses or contact lenses still need to be worn during the day if using Atropine drops.